test-ersp-site/test-site/README.md

 * Link to calendar:

 ## Project Docs
 All our project documents are available in the following private repositories.
-If you are a collaborator or mentor, and would like access to these repose, please contact: diba@ucsb.edu
+If you are a collaborator or mentor, and would like access, please contact: diba@ucsb.edu

 ### Individual logs:
 * [Dawit's log](https://github.com/ucsb-ersp-2018/arch-dawit-log.git)